Bern in autumn: a slower weekend of cafés, river walks and hills

 This is more lively.
 A brewery-style restaurant that overlooks the Aare river and pulls in a mix of locals and visitors.
 You’ll find all the Swiss autumn staples here: rösti with mushrooms, schnitzel, maybe even wild game if it’s on special.
 The beer’s brewed onsite, and the space is big enough that you can slide into a seat alone without feeling out of place.
 Go just before sunset if you can as the light through the windows is beautiful.

-Lorenzini – ideal for solo dinners
+Lorenzini: ideal for solo dinners

 Kornhausplatz, upstairs

-A little more polished, but still low-pressure.
+A little more fancy, but still low-key.
 Lorenzini is tucked above the main brasserie in one of Bern’s most elegant buildings, but the atmosphere upstairs is friendly, not formal.
 The food leans Italian (pastas, risotto, well-cooked mains) but always with a local edge.
 Sit at the bar if you don’t want a full table.
 Staff are used to solo diners, and it’s a nice spot to end your day with a warm plate and a glass of wine.

-Café Kairo – for something off the tourist track
+Café Kairo: for something off the tourist track

 Dammweg 43, Lorraine neighbourhood